nathanypark1/ghana/farewell_abonse.md

 ![farewell abonse grandma abina](/images/farewell_abonse/grandma_abina.png)

 *Grandma Abina lived in the house next door.
 She housed current Peace Corps Volunteers when they came to visit Abonse and help with the training.
-She would always greet me in the mornings and evening.*
+She would always greet me in the mornings and evenings.*

 ![farewell abonse grandma quabia](/images/farewell_abonse/grandma_quabia.png)